wjkw1/profile-website/content/blog/im-not-a-writer.md

 ---
 title: "Unleashing the Writer Within: How ChatGPT Transformed My Writing"
+date: 22/10/2023
 description: "I don't consider myself a writer... but I'm gonna try, so read on to see how."
-date: 22/10/2023
-tags: ["writer","learning","ai"]
+tags: ["AI","Writer","SelfImprovement", "WritingTips"]
 img: "/blog/nick-morrison-FHnnjk1Yj7Y-unsplash.jpg"
 imgAlt: "Writer desk setup, with macbook, coffee, notebook and pen."
 ---